Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 Out[4]: 2
 ```

-Here we are using the `len()` function, a Python built-in and passing it both a list and a dictionary.
-This might seem fairly natural now, if you take a moment to think about how this works you may run into some logical stops.
-One thing that my come to mind is, considering our knowledge of how functions work, how are we passing two different data structures to `len()` and Python is still able to know what we're asking, number one, and number two, reason about how "long" these decidedly different data structures are?
+Here we are using the `len()` function (a Python built-in), and passing it both a list and a dictionary.
+This might seem fairly natural now, but if you take a moment to think about how this works, you may run into some logical stops.
+One question that might come to mind is how we are able to pass two different data structures to `len()` and have that `len()` function know what we're asking?
+Furthermore, how does it reason about how "long" these different data structures are?
+Especially given our knowledge of how functions work, how does this `len()` function do what it does above?

 What's really happening under the hood when we pass a data structure to the `len()` function is that Python is going to that object and running its `__len__()` method.
 Ok, that sounds cool, but what does it all mean?
-This is an example of a **magic method** and we will dive into them shortly.
+This is an example of a **magic method**, and we will dive into them shortly.
 For now, know that magic methods allow us, as creators of custom classes, to give them more robust functionality in terms of interacting with Python.
-So, just as the `__len__()` method was called when both a list and a dictionary was passed to the `len()` function, we can define a `__len__()` method on our custom classes so that Python knows what to do when you pass an instance of that class to the `len()` method; in addition, how Python gets a "length" from your class is entirely up to you!
+So, just as the `__len__()` method was called when both a list and a dictionary was passed to the `len()` function, we can define a `__len__()` method on our custom classes so that Python knows what to do when you pass an instance of that class to the `len()` method (the exact implementation of how that `__len__()` works is entirely up to you!)

 #### Polymorphism Detour

-The above example is a great example of polymorphism, that idea we quickly discussed last class.
-Let's take a moment to get a better handle on this idea.
-Polymorphism is defined as the provision of the same interface for entities of different types.
+The above example is a great example of **polymorphism**, an idea we quickly discussed last class.
+Let's take a moment to get a better handle on this idea. **Polymorphism** is defined as the provision of the same interface for entities of different types.

 We see that idea in direct action in the above example.
-Though we were passing different types of entities to the `len()` function, because it implements the `__len__()` method on whatever object was passed to it, and any object can implement that method, we this notion of the same interface.
+Though we were passing different types of entities to the `len()` function, because it implements the `__len__()` method on whatever object was passed to it, and any object can implement that method, we see this notion of the same interface.
 And, even further, we see the benefits of setting up a paradigm with this design principle implemented.
-To make something work with `len()` all you have to do is make sure it defines the `__len()__` method.
+To make something work with `len()`, all you have to do is make sure it defines the `__len()__` method.
 And, tada!
 The general structure of the interface, polymorphism in action, takes care of the rest.

 Speaking of which.
 How do we define these "magic" methods??
 End detour.

 #### Defining a Magic Method

 Defining a magic method is as easy as defining any other method in a class.
-We actually did it last time with the `__init__()` method, so all you have to do is start with a def and then the name of the magic with the double underscores. **Note**: All methods with names beginning and ending with double underscores are magic methods, this naming convention is reserved for them.
+We actually did it last time with the `__init__()` method, so all you have to do is start with a `def` and then the name of the magic function with the double underscores. **Note**: All methods with names beginning and ending with double underscores are magic methods, and this naming convention is reserved for them.

 Let's take a look at this with the `OurClass` class we created last time.
 I'm going to add a `__len__()` implementation to the code from last lecture.
-Considering that the, logically, the `len()` function should return a number of something it seems reasonable to have it return the number of questions asked we have stored.
+Considering that the `len()` function should return a number, it seems reasonable to have it return the number of questions asked.
 Instead of putting our code directly into IPython, this time we're going to store it in a script, `lecture.py`, and get some practice importing.
 Let's take a look.

 ```python
 class OurClass():